MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-a-filter-descriptor-to-a-finder-method.md

 ms.workload:
   - "office"
 ---
-# How to: Add a Filter Descriptor to a Finder Method
+# How to: Add a filter descriptor to a Finder method
   Filter descriptors enable consumers of the model to pass values to methods before they execute.
 For more information, see [Designing a Business Data Connectivity Model](../sharepoint/designing-a-business-data-connectivity-model.md).

  One common scenario is that users in SharePoint want to retrieve instances of an external content type that match some criteria.
 You can support this scenario by adding a filter descriptor to a Finder method.